farling42/obsidian-import-json/README.md

 For CSV decoding, the list of detected delimiter, linebreak, and fields (column names) are displayed in the Obsidian Developer Console.

+You can set up an Obsidian Hotkey to open the dialog, if you don't want to use the icon in the left bar.

 ### New Handlebars variables

 - SourceFilename: The name of the file which is supplying the data.